 GLOBAL FORWARDING, FREIGHT Division

-The Global Forwarding and Freight business units are responsible for air, ocean and road freight transport within the Group.
+The Global Forwarding and Freight business units are responsible within the Group for air, ocean and overland freight transport.
 Our freight forwarding services not only include standardised transports but also multimodal and sector-specific solutions as well as individualised industrial projects.

-Our business model is very asset-light, as it is based on the brokerage of transport services between our customers and freight carriers.
+Our business model is asset-light, as it is based upon the brokerage of transport services between our customers and freight carriers.
 Our global presence ensures network optimisation and the ability to meet the increasing demand for efficient routing and multimodal transports.

-The leader in a revived air freight market
+The leader in a sluggish air freight market

-Ocean freight market experiences surplus capacities and volatile freight rates
+Ocean freight market experiences surplus capacities and low freight rates

 In the reporting year, the global ocean freight market saw slight growth again.
 Overall freight rates remained at a low level on the largest trade lanes.
 On the particularly important lane between Asia Pacific and Europe, rates remained at an extremely low level.
 The global market continues to face surplus capacities caused by the introduction of new and larger vessels.
 Although freight carriers have successfully limited the availability of this additional capacity - either by adjusting travel speeds, through blank sailings or capacity reallocations - low rates still prevailed throughout the market and affected profitability.
 After transporting 2.9 million twenty-foot equivalent units in the previous year, we remained the second-largest provider of ocean freight services in the reporting year.

 The European road freight market was virtually stagnant in 2015, after seeing slight growth in the prior year.
 Two opposing factors contributed to this development: a volume increase caused by the slight economic upturn in Europe and the current low oil price no longer supporting market growth as it had previously for years.
 In what remains a highly competitive environment, DHL was able to perform in line with the market by focussing exclusively upon organic growth.